codeasashu/drop-it/README.md

  $('#drop-target').bhs_uploader(); //Just a single line
 `````

-This will make a division wirh id "drop-target" to be droppable.
+This will make a division with id `drop-target` to be droppable.

 Currently, the plguin supports following options and method.